-The Board of Directors of 25 February 2021 approved the Corporate Sustainability Report which was subject to Limited Assurance by PricewaterhouseCoopers which certified compliance with the most important international standards (the GRI Standards).
+The Board of Directors approved the Corporate Sustainability Report 2021 which was subject to Limited Assurance by PricewaterhouseCoopers which certified compliance with the most important international standards (the GRI Standards).

-- Together: structured involvement of the stakeholders was carried out in order to understand their expectations, especially in a complex year like 2020; collaboration with 140 local associations and nonprofit organizations, even though it was impossible to organize meetings and gatherings; the 16,600 jobs offered, the partnerships with 882 local providers and the fact that 42% of the brands present in the malls are local, confirmed IGD’s social role within the community.
+- Together: structured involvement of all the stakeholders in order to understand their expectations; carried out activities involving around 17,000 visitors both in and not in the shopping malls, as well as 5,000 students between the age of 12 and 19 in partnership with Nomisma; maintained some form of partnership with 201 local associations and non-profit organizations; the more than 16,600 jobs offered, the partnerships with 820 local providers and the fact that 40% of the brands present in the malls are local, confirmed IGD’s social role within the community.